YconquestY/YconquestY.github.io/docs/blog/ml/nerf/README.md

 [^mislead]: ?

-[^bvs]: "Men are still good" is an ending line of the film [Batman v Superman: Dawn of Justice](https://www.imdb.com/title/tt2975590/) conveying Bruce Wayne's faith in mankind.
+[^bvs]: "Men are still good" is an ending line from the film [Batman v Superman: Dawn of Justice](https://www.imdb.com/title/tt2975590/) conveying Bruce Wayne's faith in mankind.
 It is cited here to imply that pure MLP representations of radiance field are not (at all) inferior to "hybrid" rpresentations, in terms of quality, of course.

 ## References